Redge climbing origin story

-Hi I’m Tin, I’d love to share you my life story, flex all my climbing achievements and pretend I’m as good as Alex Honnold or Chris Sharma.
+Hi I’m Tin, I’d love to share you my life story, flex all my climbing achievements and pretend I’m as good as Adam Ondra or Chris Sharma.
 In reality though, I have absolutely zero worthy climbing achievements.
 Wait what?
 None?
 Yes none!
 It’s most likely that you are a far better climber than I am!
 I started climbing in 2019 and immediately fell in love with the sport.
 Just like anything in my life, when I start becoming passionate about something, I try to fully dedicate myself to it.
 A few months in, I sprained my ankle pretty badly while bouldering and had to stay off the walls for almost 8 months.
 When I finally was able to climb again at the start of 2020, I quickly progressed to climb harder grades.

 Then in 2020… COVID19 hit us all.
 Starting March 16th, 2020 all the gyms in the Netherlands had to close for an undetermined period of time.